 Firstly, baby wipes.
 They make life so much easier when travelling and can be used for literally everything!
 From cleaning your face & body to camping pots and pans (with water to rinse out afterwards!), spillages, light stains on clothes.
 The list is endless!

 Ear plugs will become your best friend.
 Once you’ve gotten used to the feel of them you’ll be able to sleep anywhere.
 As I’ve already mentioned, there is always someone who wakes up unspeakably early, rustles around, switches the lights on and is just a bit of a pain in hostel rooms.
 Or they’ll come back very very late and very very drunk and be equally as annoying.
 Ear plugs make this bearable.
 Come to think of it, a sleeping masking is probably a good idea too.
+I definitley recommend buying these in advance.
+They are super expensive at the airport and you’ll want them for long flights too!

 Despite what I’ve just said about shared hostel rooms I still 100% recommend staying in them.
 It is the best way to make friends and making friends is such a big part of backpacking.
 Potentially the most important part.
 I have so many amazing memories made in hostels and think I will continue to use them well into my adult life.
 Also you save money and I haven’t come across a hostel employee who isn’t incredibly helpful and knowledgeable on the area they work in.

 Lastly I want to add that the best way to approach backpacking is with an open mind.
 You will meet lots of amazing people, see amazing things and make amazing memories.
 Go with the flow and enjoy yourself.
-Good luck to any soon to be first time backpackers, I hope you found this helpful and let me know if you have any questions!
+Good luck to any soon to be first time backpackers.
+I hope you found this helpful and let me know if you have any questions!